disarm-platform/disarmr/RMarkdowns/ppm_mgcv.md

-## Fitting point process models to disease case data with MGCV (or whatever you want)
+## Fitting point process models to disease case data with `mgcv` (or whatever you want)
-We are going to fit a point process model using Generalized Additive Modeling via the MGCV package.
+We are going to fit a point process model using Generalized Additive Modeling via the `mgcv package.

 First let's load the gun crime data for the USA in 2015 and corresponding population raster (WorldPop) from the DiSARM package